The Complete Guide to Construction Insurance

 The Best Construction Insurance Companies for Contractors and Commercial Developers

-Contractors and commercial developers, especially those who bid on large construction projects, are often obligated to purchase a large amount of insurance coverage.
-Frequently, the costs of insurance policies can be passed on to the project sponsor; however, cost should still be an important consideration for contractors, because savings can be passed on to the project sponsor and make their bids on contracts more attractive.
+Contractors, especially those who bid on large construction projects, are often obligated to purchase a large amount of insurance coverage.
+Frequently, the costs of these policies are passed on to the commercial developer or project sponsor; however, cost should still be an important consideration for contractors, because savings can be passed on to the sponsor to make their bids more attractive.

 And more than homeowners, contractors may want to consider the construction expertise of their potential insurance providers.
 The more experienced an insurer is with construction projects, the easier claim filing and designing the policy will be for the buyer.

-The table below shows several of the top providers of construction insurance providers, who meet the criteria we’ve laid out above.
+The table below shows several of the top construction insurance providers who meet the criteria we’ve laid out above.
 Each of these companies offers a broad range of construction insurance products that should meet the needs of most contractors and commercial developers.

 Best Construction Insurance Companies for Homeowners